ionic-team/stencil-site/src/docs/config/extras.md

 ### safari10

 Safari 10 supports ES modules with `<script type="module">`, however, it did not implement `<script nomodule>`.
 When set `safari10` is set to `false`, the runtime will not patch support for Safari 10.
 If the app does not need to support Safari 10, it's recommended to set this to `false`.
-Defaults to `true`.
+Defaults to `false`.

 ### scriptDataOpts

 It is possible to assign data to the actual `<script>` element's `data-opts` property, which then gets passed to Stencil's initial bootstrap.
 This feature is only required for very special cases and rarely needed.
 When set to `false` it will not read this data.
-Defaults to `true`.
+Defaults to `false`.

 ### shadowDomShim

 If enabled `true`, the runtime will check if the shadow dom shim is required.
 However, if it's determined that shadow dom is already natively supported by the browser then it does not request the shim.
 Setting to `false` will avoid all shadow dom tests.
 If the app does not need to support IE11 or Edge 18 and below, it's recommended to set `shadowDomShim` to `false`.
-Defaults to `true`.
+Defaults to `false`.

 ### slotChildNodesFix